 If you’ve read one of Kelly’s books, please leave a review at the retailer where you purchased and at Goodreads or Bookbub.
 Honest reviews of her books help bring them to the attention of other readers.

 Fun Facts About Kelly

 Kelly likes dogs, especially breeds with floppy ears.
 Her canine sidekicks are Ellie the golden retriever and Pepper the Llewellin setter.
 They often appear in her social media posts.
 Kelly also has a black cat who thinks he’s a panther.
 His name is Jack and, since he was welcomed into the family as a kitten at Halloween, Kelly’s husband insists his middle name is O’Lantern.
-All three of her animals have a special mention in the acknowledgements section in the back of Ithaca’s Soldier.
+All three of her animals have a special mention in the acknowledgements section in the back of her books.

 Kelly once met Mister Rogers and his friendly neighborhood delivery man Mr. McFeely, played by David Newell.
 Kelly was four-years-old when she visited the Pittsburgh, Pennsylvania set in 1981 with her mom and her grandpa.
 Mister Rogers, who was as nice as you’d imagine, told her she could try operating the Neighborhood Trolley, so she flipped the switch with gusto thinking it would scoot off to the Neighborhood of Make-Believe like on TV.
 In reality, a staffer made a running leap and caught Trolley just before it crashed to the floor on the other side of the curtain.